Feeling Like It’s Time for a Cleanse? The Top 5 Sources of Toxins That Could Endanger Your Health

 The NIH confirms that environmental chemical exposure, even at low doses, can affect human growth and development.
 The environment contributes to up to 85% of all diseases.3 Washington State University researchers even discovered that environmental toxin exposure during pregnancy could cause inherited diseases, like cancer and kidney disease, to be passed on to descendents.4

-Body Ecology's Fermented Herbal Blend for Detox is the detox kickstarter you have been looking for.
-The Fermented Herbal Blend can naturally, gently, and deeply detoxify with herbs used to neutralize toxins.
+Body Ecology’s LivAmend is the detox kickstarter you have been looking for.
+The herbs can naturally, gently, and deeply detoxify by increasing bile flow, supporting a healthy liver and improving bowel elimination.

 It’s important to remember that some forms of cleansing can be shocking to the body.
 We may experience emotional outbursts.
 We may develop a rash, break out with cystic acne, catch a cold, or discharge large amounts of mucous from our lungs or even in our stool.